aditi0057/EarlyBird/README.md

-# Job-Hunt Automation — How to Use
+# EarlyBird — How to Use

 A personal system that discovers relevant India software roles across 162 companies, tailors your resume to each, drafts referral outreach, and pushes it all to your phone.